CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/gettingstarted01.md

 - **Code Component:** Elements created to extend the functionality of Power Apps.
 These components involve writing and integrating custom logic, which enhances the capabilities and flexibility of canvas apps.
 - **Custom Connector:** Tools that allow Power Platform apps to connect with external data sources via APIs.
 These connectors enable seamless integration of external data and services into Power Platform applications.
-- **Azure Function:** Serverless compute services that run code on-demand to perform various tasks.
+- **Azure Function:** Serverless compute services that run code on demand to perform various tasks.
 Azure Functions are integrated into Power Platform apps to add advanced, scalable capabilities and handle specific operations.
 - **GitHub:** A version control system for managing and tracking changes to solutions and code.